JotGabiga/JotGabiga/README.md

 ## About me

-### Hi, I’m Justyna, a Software Engineer with 3.5 years of experience building and maintaining full-stack web applications using React, TypeScript, Node.js and PostgreSQL. ###
+### Hi, I’m Justyna — a Software Engineer with 3.5 years of experience building and maintaining full-stack web applications using React, TypeScript, Node.js and PostgreSQL.

 I focus on delivering clean, maintainable code and high-quality features supported by automated tests (Jest, Cypress, Cucumber).
-With a strong attention to UX, I care about creating intuitive, accessible and user-friendly interfaces that solve real user problems.
+With strong attention to UX, I care about creating intuitive, accessible and user-friendly interfaces that genuinely support users’ needs.

-I’m comfortable working in Agile environments, contributing to code reviews, shaping technical decisions and writing automated tests that ensure long-term code quality.
+I’m comfortable working in Agile environments, contributing to code reviews, shaping technical decisions and developing test-covered solutions that ensure long-term stability.

-Currently exploring the space between frontend engineering and UX — aiming to bridge both worlds in my career.
+I’m currently exploring the space between frontend engineering and UX — aiming to connect both worlds in my career.

-- 🔭  I am currently participating in the Women Go Tech Acceleration Program [Women Go Tech](https://www.womengotech.com/acceleration-program/)
+- 🔭 I am currently participating in the **Women Go Tech Acceleration Program**
 - 📫 How to reach me: justynagabiga@gmail.com || [LinkedIn](https://www.linkedin.com/in/justynagabiga/)
 - ⚡ Fun fact: I am interested in 3D graphics.
 You can see my work on [Behance](https://www.behance.net/justynagabiga1/projects)